jj230/jj230/linux-cli/file-permissions-in-linux.md

----
-description: I completed this during Google's Cybersecurity Certificate Program
----

 # File permissions in Linux

 ### Project description

+I completed this during Google's Cybersecurity Certificate Program.

 In the project directory, there are several files, including a hidden file, and a subdirectory that have permissions in need of being updated.
 I checked the directory and file permissions, identified what needed to be changed, then updated the permissions.